 To be clear: ESPN+ does not give you a true ESPN live stream.
 Most “big ticket” sporting events, like NBA and NFL games, are NOT included on ESPN+.

 So you won’t find Monday Night Football, NBA games, or college football games on ESPN+.
-What you will find is a solid selection of less-popular sports, as well as some MLB, golf and soccer coverage.
+What you will find is a solid selection of less-popular sports, a ton of UFC fights, as well as some MLB, golf and soccer coverage.
 We’ll explain more about what you can watch with this service further down in this ESPN+ review.